larsgeb/larsgeb.github.io/_posts/2023-04-25-persistent-notebooks-vscode.md

     - Copy the address (and possible the token) in the output, for me, this was `http://localhost:8890/?token=<...>`.

 ![here](/assets/ss8.png)

+At this point, it is recommended to collapse (but not terminate!) your terminal pane.
+Do this by doing a double "Command + backtick (`)", "Command + J" on MacOS, or simply right clicking the top bar of ther terminal and hiding it.

 - Create a new notebook to test our configuration (File > New File ... > Jupyter Notebook).